My software and services 2024

 Ubiquiti – I have a variety of Ubiquiti equipment in place including a Security Gateway.
 All these have worked flawlessly and I can’t recommend this gear highly enough.

-The original Kensington SD3500v has now moved to work with the travelling PC when it is running in my office and that is also working well, making it a truly ‘plug and play’ experience when I get back from road trips.
+The original Kensington SD3500v has now moved to work with the Surface Pro 6 and that is also working well

 Amazon Kindle – Still have this but it has now largely been superseded by the iPad mini for reading books.
 I still love my Kindle but if I can have one less device then I’m going to take that option. so for now, the Kindle has been relegated as a backup.